 Similarly with amendment No. 9, where the Senators have drawn attention to Article 9 of the GDPR, it strengthens the language and I am prepared to accept it.

 To go back to some of the commentary on section 22, the main issue, which the Senators will appreciate, is we do not want in any way to compromise the independence of the data commissioner.
-I know this is not what is intended but it would have that unintended consequence.
+I know that this is not what is intended, but it would have that unintended consequence.

 I am happy to accept amendments Nos.
 8 and 9.

 Amendment No. 3 has already been discussed and cannot be moved because amendment No. 2 has been agreed to.

 The Minister of State has indicated that he will accept amendment No. 8.
 If amendment No. 7 is agreed to then amendment No. 8 cannot be moved.